orbitalchicken/Roadmap/README.md

 KDE
 ---
-	rel_notes: Add samba-mounter to new features page for KDE [Fixed] mintstick KDE action shows also for DVD and floppy disks [Fixed] Mint bgs authors should be "Linux Mint" [Fixed] bgs capitalization
+	rel_notes: Add samba-mounter to new features page for KDE [Fixed] mintstick KDE action shows also for DVD and floppy disks
-	[Fixed] mintinstall: in app view, main icon can be huge (check filezilla for instance) [Fixed] icons: use oxymentary instead of oxygen [Fixed] apps sorted alphabetically in menu
-	[Fixed] menu -> show apps by name
-	[Fixed] add libreoffice
-	[Fixed] mintbackup in menu

 Xfce
 ----